There are two types of recipes I want to make more of: very simple recipes, and recipes that are great for meal prep.

 Pulled Pork Pizza

 Making a BBQ Pulled Pork was one of the better decisions I’ve ever made.
-I made the pizza as you normally would, with sauce and cheese, but adding pulled pork right on top and a swirl of BBQ sauce before baking.
+I made the pizza as you normally would, with sauce and cheese, but then added pulled pork right on top and a swirl of BBQ sauce before cooking.